11am, Saturday 20th December, Orpington Methodist Church.

 Tom Norris graduated from London’s Guildhall School of Music and Drama in 1994, and went on to study in Banff, Canada before joining the Winnipeg Symphony Orchestra as Principal 2nd Violin.
 Since returning to London, Tom has been a principal violinist of the London Symphony Orchestra performing regularly in festivals and concerts across the globe.
 Alongside life in the orchestra, Tom has collaborated with countless musicians, ranging from the Schubert Ensemble to Roger Daltrey and The Who.
 He has recorded with Nanci Griffith, Elvis Costello and Andrea Bocelli, and formed the Puertas Quartet, who’s debut CD was critics choice in the Strad Magazine.
 He collaborated with Manu Delago and Living Room in London, and released his own album as a singer/songwriter in 2010.
 Tom has been a member of the LSO since 1997 and is Co-Principal Second Violin in the Orchestra.
 He is also a member of the Puertas Quartet, formed in 2009, which was critics choice in this month’s Strad magazine, for its recording of music by Ravel and Tchaikovsky.

-Rebecca was born in Farnborough but, having moved away at the tender age of 6 months, has to admit to considering herself as coming from Dorset.
+Rebecca was born in Orpington but, having moved away at the tender age of 6 months, has to admit to considering herself as coming from Dorset.
 She moved back to the Orpington area in 2012 and now lives in Green Street Green with her husband and two large, hairy dogs.
 She is the Principal cellist of the London Symphony Orchestra.
 Early success in national and international competitions led to critically acclaimed debut recitals at the Wigmore Hall in London and Carnegie Hall, New York.
 Rebecca has appeared in major music festivals both as a soloist and as a chamber musician and has recorded in many guises, from classical CDs with the Nash Ensemble to movie soundtracks such as Star Wars and Harry Potter.
-As a soloist, she has played concertos with orchestras such as the Halle, the Academy of St Martin in the Fields and the London Symphony Orchestra.
+As a soloist, she has played concertos with numerous orchestras including the Halle, the Academy of St Martin in the Fields and the London Symphony Orchestra.
 Rebecca is also committed to teaching and is a Professor at the Guildhall School of Music and Drama, as well as running the Dorset Cello Classes, a course embracing both conservatory level and amateur cellists. (www.thedorsetcelloclasses.co.uk.)
 Rebecca is fairly obsessed with her dogs, enjoys kayaking, and harbours a guilty love of Formula One racing.
+Rebecca formed Worlds End Music in 2020 with to bring affordable professional music concerts to the local area.
+(Photo credit kevinleighton.com)

 Naoko Keatley, Violin